Eco-Eating: Going Green Begins With What’s On Your Plate

 Our food choices have dramatic consequences on the environment.
 Reducing or eliminating the consumption of animal products is one of the most powerful ways an individual can reduce his or her carbon footprint.
 What we put into our bags at the grocery store actually has more environmental impact than whether we bring a reusable shopping bag or drive a hybrid to the store.

-When it comes to global warming, farmed animals and their byproducts are responsible for 51 percent of annual worldwide human caused greenhouse gas emissions.
-This is according to a 2008 report from two prominent World Bank environmental advisers.
-Based on their research, they conclude that replacing animal products with plant-based foods would be the best strategy for reversing climate change.
+When it comes to Global warming, farmed animals and their byproducts, The United Nations Food and Agriculture Organization (FAO) estimates that livestock production is responsible for 14.5 percent of global greenhouse gas emissions, while other organizations like the Worldwatch Institute have estimated it could be as much as 51 percent.
+Based on their research, the advisors from Worldwatch conclude that replacing animal products with plant-based foods would be the best strategy for reversing Climate change.
 They advise that this can reduce emissions even more than the actions currently taken to replace fossil fuels with renewable energy (see Livestock and Climate Change, Robert Goodland and Jeff Anhang, World Watch Nov./Dec.
 2009)

 The United Nations Food and Agriculture Committee looked at the global impact of animal agriculture and found that farming animals emits more greenhouse gasses then all the world’s transportation— that’s all the automobiles, planes, trains and any other form of carbon-emitting transportation combined.
 So when you are contemplating how to significantly reduce your carbon footprint, often what comes to mind first is driving less or getting a more fuel-efficient vehicle, and while that certainly helps, your impact can be even more powerful by reducing or eliminating animal products from your diet.